adplabs/unicorn/README.md

 The code snippets in this document can be directly run in the Shell.
 A REST API, in the module Rhino, is also provided to non-Scala users.

+For analytics, Unicorn data can be exposed as RDDs in Spark.
+These RDDs can also converted to DataFrames or Datasets, which support SQL queries.
+Unicorn graphs can by analyzed by Spark GraphX too.

 To use Unicorn as a library, add the following to SBT build file.

 ```scala